Novocaine - Uses, Dosage, How Long it Lasts, Side Effects & Risks

 What Not to Do on Novocaine

-Novocaine is a safe and gentle local anesthetic that acts quickly and wears off quickly.
-Novocaine does not come with many warnings.
+Novocaine is a safe, fast-acting local anesthetic with a short duration, so it does not come with many warnings.

 However, if the numbing effects of novocaine take longer than expected to wear off, avoid hot foods/drinks and chewy foods.